Here are some answers to frequently asked questions about reports.

 Devices on an activity map might display animated pulses, known as detection markers, around the circle label.
 Detection markers indicate that detections are associated with the device during the activity map time range.

 |Note:||Machine learning detections require a connection to ExtraHop Cloud Services.|

 Click a circle with a detection marker to view and navigate to associated detections, as shown in the following figure.

 If detections markers are not displayed on your activity maps as expected, detections markers might be disabled.
 You can enable or disable detection markers from the User menu.

 Activity maps show you a dynamic view of real-time connections between devices.
 The placement of devices is determined by an algorithm that optimizes the map layout.
 Devices are not grouped together by relationship or network topology.

 If alerts are assigned to a device in a map, that device can change color to highlight the most severe status of those alerts.
 Click Display alert status to view alert status colors.

-For more information see Alert status in Activity Map concepts.
+For more information see Alert status (NPM module access required) in Activity Map concepts.